-Budget-conscious teachers know how to stretch their dollar, whether it’s buying supplies for the classroom or planning their summer getaway, and often that includes smart use of credit card rewards.
+Budget-conscious teachers know how to stretch their dollar, whether it’s buying supplies for the classroom or planning their summer getaway, and often that includes smart use of the year’s best credit card rewards cards.

 With school just starting across the country for students, class is now in session for card-savvy adults, as these teachers and one retired school administrator share their best credit card strategies to score free travel and cash back.

 Jackie Sills-Dellegrazie, an elementary reading specialist in New York City and founder of The Globetrotting Teacher blog, got into travel hacking by accident when she and her husband were planning their honeymoon in 2006.

 “We had all these points and didn’t know what to do with them,” she says.
 They ended up using their American Express Member Rewards points to fly to Italy.
 After that, they decided to get more strategic in how they earn and redeem credit card rewards.

 Since then, she’s traveled to four continents and close to 30 countries using airline miles and credit card points.
 In 2016, she went on a solo hiking trip in Patagonia, spent 10 days in Eastern Europe with her husband and took her mom to visit Europe’s Christmas markets.

 “A lot of your everyday spending, your cellphone, your vet bills, doctor copays and car insurance, can be paid with a credit card,” she says.
 “All those little things add up and add incredible value.
 I’m really big on trying to maximize every dollar I spend.”

 Sills-Dellegrazie has about 10 credit cards, which she keeps organized in a spreadsheet.